X (Mega Man): Original concept

 Inspired by role-playing games, Keiji Inafune (pictured) created armors for X to wear and come up with new special moves.

 When the NES began to be overshadowed by its successor, the Super NES, Capcom designer Keiji Inafune embraced the improved graphics engine and developed a darker plot and character design compared to the original Mega Man franchise.
 Inafune felt that the original title character was too wholesome and that his successor should have an "edge".
 To this end, he created two new characters for the new "X" series being developed: the main character, X, and his partner, Zero.
 Inafune's protégé, Hayato Kaji, credited as "Rippa H.K", illustrated the protagonist X, but struggled with the initial design.
 It had a wider palette of colors available on the Super NES as compared to the NES.

 Inafune originally created the character Zero to be the game's main, playable protagonist.
 Fearing a negative reaction from fans, Zero was ultimately reduced to a role secondary to X. Inafune noted that in early sketches, X and Zero were too similar, so Capcom aimed to make their silhouettes contrast one another in order to make the merchandise easier to distinguish.
 Early illustrations of X made him look like a "cold-blooded killer", which led artists to soften his features in later games.
 Although there is some misconception regarding X's name since he is referred to as "Mega Man X" or "Rockman X" in some sources released before 2001, Inafune claimed that "X" is his true name.

 Inafune and Kaji worked simultaneously on various designs for X with different pieces of armor attached.
 The ideas for the armor parts arose in conjunction with the rise in popularity of role-playing video games.
 Inafune felt that Mega Man had always represented a classic action game formula where the hero earns his defeated enemies' abilities, and the armor parts were added to supplement this concept.
 Although X initially wields only one weapon, the X-Buster (エックスバスター, Ekkusu Basutā), each armor upgrade in subsequent games enhances its power.
 In regards to his personality, artist Keisuke Mizuno found him complex and challenging, as the first game emphasizes the fact that X was created by Dr. Light to form peace between Reploids and humans, which puts pressure on him.

 Since the series' beginning, Capcom artist Haruki Suetsugu had been impressed by the handling of the relationship between X and Zero.
 From his point of view, X was a character who often made mistakes in combat and constantly tried to improve.
 As a result, Suetsugu felt that he could relate with X, who was written to be a "B class" Hunter in contrast to Zero being the superior "Special A" rank.
-This allowed him to draw more frequently across the series.
 Suetsugu replaced Inafune as designer starting with the fourth game; nevertheless, he regretted some of his illustrations, as X lacked the appeal that Zero originally had.